eortiz16/GeoJum.py/README.md

 Geometric Jum.py is a vertical platforming game featuring characters from `Geometric Meltdown`.
 This project was developed in Python using OpenGL and Pygame.
 Below you will find the dependencies for the project.
 This was developed in a Hackathony fashion on the latest version of Ubuntu.

 #Dependencies
-1. Make sure you have python/python3 installed on your OS.
+1. Make sure you have python/python3 and pip/pip3 installed on your OS.
 1. Install OpenGL for python: `sudo apt install python3-opengl`
 2. Install pygame: `python3 -m pip install -U pygame --user`